NAPOLEON – Part Two: THE FAILMarch 12, 2014

 RUSSIA vs NAPOLEON – 1812

 You see, back in 1806 Emperor Napoleon decided to get back at the British through a continental wide embargo.
 The Russian Czar, Alexander I, eventually got sick of his bull so raised taxes on the French.
 After divorcing Josephine, in an attempt to get Russia on his side, Napoleon asked for Alexander’s eldest sister’s hand in marriage, the Grand Duchess Catherine Pavlovna.
 Her family was horrified by the notion, and immediately had another arrangement made.
-Then Napoleon wanted to get freaky with Alexander’s youngest sister, Anna Pavolovna.
-When Alexander rebuffed Bonaparte yet again, the French Emperor declared war.
+Then Napoleon wanted to get freaky with Alexander’s youngest sister, Anna Pavolovna (who was waaay too young for him).
+When Alexander rebuffed Bonaparte yet again, the French Emperor declared war, because he was petty like that.

 It had become entirely apparent that Napoleon did not know the meaning of limitations.
 As I mentioned previously, he never took no as an answer.
 You see, the concept of impossibility was not one he was familiar with, because he was constantly changing the definition.